Andy in late 2007

 In April 2000, I took time off work to attend the conference Toward a Science of Consciousness, held in Tucson, Arizona.
 This was a magical experience.
 University of Arizona philosophy professor David Chalmers was the master of ceremonies and the presiding genius of the whole conference series.

-In 2001, I became a certified support engineer and began to conduct remote EarlyWatch Check sessions for paying customers.
-I learned to handle the SAP tools for technical authors and editors, and to maintain online content in the company intranet.
+I learned to use the SAP tools for technical authors and editors, and to work in the SAP intranet.

 In September, I moved from a small apartment near Heidelberg to a large apartment on the west bank of the Rhine, sharing a house with an SAP colleague.
-My new company car was a BMW 318 Ci sports coupé.

 Also in September 2002, I took time off work to attend the conference The Self: From Soul to Brain, organized by the New York Academy of Sciences and held at the Mount Sinai School of Medicine in New York.
-I wrote a detailed review of the proceedings for the JCS.
+I wrote a review of the proceedings for the JCS.

-In July 2003, I attended my next consciousness conference, this one entitled Towards a Science of Consciousness: Between Phenomenology and Neuroscience, and held in Prague, capital of the Czech Republic.
-There I met Johnjoe McFadden.
-I also met Arthur Piper, who invited me to write a brief essay for one of his journals.
+In July 2003, I attended my next consciousness conference, Towards a Science of Consciousness: Between Phenomenology and Neuroscience, and held in Prague, capital of the Czech Republic.

 In September 2003, I went as an SAP delegate to the conference DC-2003 on Dublin Core metadata held in Seattle.
 The conference program included a pleasant formal dinner at Microsoft in Redmond.

 In May 2004, I spent a week at a fine hotel in New York City, courtesy of SAP.
 A colleague from my SAP team and I served as SAP delegates for the 13th World Wide Web conference.
-There I exchanged a few words with Tim Berners-Lee.
-But our conference was utterly upstaged by the Daytime Emmy Awards ceremony in the same hotel.

 In July 2004, SAP sent me on two more business trips.
 I traveled with two of my colleagues from SAP Walldorf to the SAP Labs in Atlanta, Georgia, to deliver a training course to our American colleagues on search technology.
 Two weeks later, another SAP Walldorf colleague and I traveled to Sheffield, England, as delegates to the 27th annual international ACM Special Interest Group conference on research and development in information retrieval (SIGIR).